-It was raining goals for many teams of community grassroots club Omonia Youth FC, sponsored by Diamond Corp.
-Ltd
+It was raining goals for teams from community grassroots club Omonia Youth FC, sponsored by Diamond Corp.
+Ltd.

 Should you feel enthused and want to know more about Omonia Youth FC, you can contact the club at firstname.lastname@example.org, via the contact page on the club’s website www.omoniayouthfc.com as well as following the club on twitter @OmoniaYouthFC and Instagram @omoniayouthfc1994.